chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 Fixed the aftertone by initializing instruments to a nullptr and then adding some conditionals to not allow nullptrs through.

 Support for 13 more instruments added.

+Code Review presentation went well, but there seemed to be a memory problem with clearing old tracks.
+Want to fix that before the final submission tonight.

+Reworked clear image button into a clear track button, which resets the track to its default state when clicked.

+Final step is going through code and cleaning it up (i.e. adding constants instead of magic numbers).

+Enums now have suffixes added to them (PixelData = PD, PixelOrder = PO) to prevent overlap problems.

+Program no longer crashes when playing an unfinished track.

+Program no longer crashes when track filled is not track 1.

+Final clean up of program.